Rocket Lab USA Inc (RKLB) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Rocket Lab USA Inc (NASDAQ: RKLB) Right Now?

-, and the 36-month beta value for RKLB is at 1.26.
-Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for RKLB is 1.26.
+There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored